Nye Perram: Other roles

-In addition to being a judge, Perram is also a Deputy President of the Copyright Tribunal of Australia, a Part-Time Commissioner with the Australian Law Reform Commission, and a Presidential Member of the Administrative Appeals Tribunal.
+In addition to being a judge, Perram is also the President of the Copyright Tribunal of Australia and was formerly a Part-Time Commissioner with the Australian Law Reform Commission.
+He was one of the commissioners responsible for the Commission’s 2014 report Copyright and the Digital Economy.
+He was also formerly a Presidential Member of the Administrative Appeals Tribunal.